GitauHarrison/notes/search/implement_elasticseach.md

     # ...
 ```

-Next, we can define all indexing, deletion and querying of a model in a `search` module following _the principal of separation of concerns_.
+Next, we can define all indexing, deletion, and querying of a model in a `search` module following _the principle of separation of concerns_.

 ```python
 # app/search: Implement search functionality